Stone-Path-Engineering/demo-pic18/README.md

 Docker packages are made in this project as examples to reference for your own projects only.
 Docker releases are made by triggering the manual demo-pic18-dockerfile workflow.

-Different versions of MPLabX, XC8, or Device Packs can be installed in an image by providing the desired versions as arguments when building the image.
-Multiple device packs is not supported by the current Dockerfile.
+The versions of MPLabX, XC8, and Device Packs in an image are chosen by providing the desired versions as required arguments when triggering the workflow.
+Pack names and versions can be found on [Microchip's Pack Registry](https://packs.download.microchip.com/) or in the `nbproject/configurations.xml` in your project.

+Addding multiple device packs in one image is not supported by the current Dockerfile and GitHub Action.
+Default build args are supplied in the Dockerfile so that it can be easily used independently of the GitHub Actions workflow.

 **[Back to top](#table-of-contents)**